-Hotels and accommodation in Nantes: Are you hoping to add some more flavour to your road trip to Nantes by staying at a fantastic hotel?
+Are you hoping to add some more flavour to your road trip to Nantes by staying at a fantastic hotel?
 Radisson Blu Hotel is one of the top luxury hotels in Nantes, and located very conveniently in the middle of the city, close to many tourist attractions, restaurants and bars.
 The interior design throughout the hotel is truly worth seeing, as each room is individually designed by the famous French designer Jean-Philippe Nuel, complete with numerous iconic designer pieces.
 If you are looking for a more casual stay, worry not - there is something for every taste in Nantes.

-Great drives from Nantes: There are many routes leading from Nantes to Tours.
+There are many routes leading from Nantes to Tours.
 The fastest are often also the busiest, and do not offer much to see on the way.
 So instead of driving along a busy, dull motorway like the A11, avoid the largest roads and try the D723, for example.
 This road will take you along the Loire river and offers beautiful vistas over the changing landscape, the many wineries and charming villages.

-Events and tourist attractions in Angers: Congratulations, you have made it from Nantes to Angers!
+Congratulations, you have made it from Nantes to Angers!
 This signifies the start of the second part of your amazing road trip through the Loire Valley.
 Angers is historically significant and full of art, architecture and delicious French cuisine.
 The lovely city of Rennes is also only an hour and 45 minutes away by car.

 In comparison with other relatively small French cities, Angers offers you some great museums to explore, such as the Museum of Fine Arts, the Pincé Museum and the David d'Angers Gallery, all with collections including pieces from the classical period, sculptures and historical artefacts.
 Angers Castle is the prime architectural point of interest in Angers.
 The massive medieval fort has 17 towers and houses a one of a kind tapestry depicting the apocalypse, which is one of the best preserved tapestries from the Middle Ages.

-Restaurants, bars and night life in Angers: In contrast to the various seafood dishes in Nantes, the restaurants in Angers offer a plethora of traditional culinary styles.
+In contrast to the various seafood dishes in Nantes, the restaurants in Angers offer a plethora of traditional culinary styles.
 Delicious masterfully prepared dishes await you, as well as wine menus that have no rival.
 Locals love Une Ile, a homely restaurant run by the top chef Gerard Bosse and his wife, who is known as a wine expert.
 The restaurant has been awarded one Michelin star and is a great example of the contemporary restaurant scene.
 Speciality dishes include grilled goose liver and poached turbot.
 Night life in Angers is very relaxed and peaceful, although there are some Irish and British pubs dotted around the town.
 As in other parts of France, there are also some night clubs.

-Hotels and accommodation in Angers: After a long road trip to Angers, some culinary highlights and drinks afterwards, you will be in need of a nice hotel with a comfortable bed.
+After a long road trip to Angers, some culinary highlights and drinks afterwards, you will be in need of a nice hotel with a comfortable bed.
 For a small town, Angers offers visitors a surprisingly large choice of hotels and lodgings.
 We especially recommend Mercure Angers Centre.
 The hotel is opposite the Angers Convention Centre and surrounded by Jardin des Plantes, a four-hectare park and botanical garden with more than 2,000 different kinds of plants.
 The hotel is also located in the centre of the town.

-Great drives from Angers: If you would like to drive your car hire from Angers so that you avoid the busy motorways, we recommend the less hectic D952.
+If you would like to drive your car hire from Angers so that you avoid the busy motorways, we recommend the less hectic D952.
 It is a good idea to make lots of stops on your trip and to visit the chateaus of the Loire Valley, especially Chateau de Saumur.
 The breathtaking view of the river is reason enough to make a detour via the D952 on your way to Saumur.

-Events and sightseeing in Saumur: Welcome to the little town of Saumur!
+Welcome to the little town of Saumur!
 Although Saumur is home to many historic sites and other culturally significant buildings, the town is often overlooked by travellers to the region.
 Also known as the heart of the Loire Valley, Saumur is of course mostly known for its world famous wines and immaculately preserved castle, which dates back to the 10th century.
 Chateau de Saumur offers a wonderful view of the river Loire.
 Thanks to the eventful history of the region, the castle is also connected to other forts and monasteries.
 During your road trip to Saumur you should also pay a visit to Monsoreau Chateau and Abbaye de Fontrevraud, as well as the graves of the historical figures Eleanor of Aquitaine, Richard I and Henry II.

 In the summer months Saumur has lots to offer visitors, as many music and culinary festivals take place.
 You can also visit various markets to try excellent wines and fresh produce, such as tasty mushrooms from the region.
 No matter what season you are travelling to Saumur, a wine tasting should definitely be on your to do list.

-Restaurants, bars and night life in Saumur: One of the benefits of visiting a small French town like Saumur is that there are ample restaurants to choose from, that will offer you high quality dishes.
+One of the benefits of visiting a small French town like Saumur is that there are ample restaurants to choose from, that will offer you high quality dishes.
 The prices, however, are lower than in larger and more well-known cities.
 The gastronomy industry here is mostly a combination of local specialities and the region's fantastic wines.
 And it's not for nothing that Saumur is unofficially known as the "wine capital of the Loire Valley".
 Especially worth a recommendation is Le Tire Bouchon, known for its fusion cooking, and the popular creperie Le Bigoudan, which offers a large selection of different ciders.

 Saumur may well have the most peaceful night life out of all the towns in the Loire valley.
 You can find some bars, pubs and cocktail lounges along the main street, but the locals are mainly interested in wine.
 Instead of a wild night out you can enjoy a relaxed evening with a glass of wine and see the evening light reflected on the Loire.

-Hotels and accommodation in Saumur: The hotels in Saumur fit perfectly into the small town atmosphere and offer rooms you can feel at home in.
+The hotels in Saumur fit perfectly into the small town atmosphere and offer rooms you can feel at home in.
 Bed and breakfasts are available all year round, as long as you book your room in advance.
 For some added comfort and luxury, try Mercure Bords De Loire Saumur.
 This wonderful hotel offers a view of the banks of the Loire and leaves no wish unfulfilled.
 In just five minutes you can reach centre of the town.

-Great drives from Saumur: When you leave with your car hire from Saumur and head towards Tours, you should stay on the D952.
+When you leave with your car hire from Saumur and head towards Tours, you should stay on the D952.
 The drive may take a bit longer than it would on the E60 motorway, but the various vistas of the picturesque landscape make the lost time well worth it.
 The Loire is the largest river in France, and does not only bring water to the surrounding vineyards, but the region's villages too.
 A drive along the banks of the river offers you a great view of France, one that might as well be found on a postcard!

-Restaurants and bars in Tours: As already established, the Loire Valley is a well-known wine region, and therefore, also Tours offers many exquisite wines for you to try.
+As already established, the Loire Valley is a well-known wine region, and therefore, also Tours offers many exquisite wines for you to try.
 East of Tours you can find the municipality of Vouvray, which is known especially for its Chenin Blanc, sweet dessert wines, and dry sparkling wines.